BruteKoon/Android_Anti_Tech/README.md

 GetInstallerPackageAName allows you to check if the app has been downloaded from an unallowed location.

+## C/C++ Level Techhniques (native-lib.cpp)
+Using the characteristics of Linux, which manages various information through files, it obtains information from various specific locations and uses it for detection.

+### check using /proc/pid/maps, status
+/ proc / pid / maps, status, etc. can be checked the relevant processes when the application is operating.
+This allows the relevant process to be inferred by name whether it is a debugger or an attack tool.

+### Time Check
+Check the time when turning to a specific code.
+This will make the time difference slower than usual when the debugger is operating together, it is possible to check the presence or absence of the debugger.

+### Check USING Ptrace
+each process in Linux can be run in one process at the same time, APP can preempt the pit with its own ptrace method.

 ## Client_Prac / Server_Prac
 This is a simple example.